AdaCore/aws/docs/source/building_aws.rst

 *hotplug*
   A simple test for the hotplug feature.

+*https*
+  A simple secure server enforcing TLS 1.2 protocol to be used by the Web Browser.

 *interoplab*
   A WSDL based demo that test most of the `SOAP` features.